ERP-Konecta/erp_konecta/CV Parsing/readme.md

 The request must be sent as multipart/form-data with fields jd_file and cv_files.

 The output match_score is a float percentage (0.00-100.00).
 Please display this value followed by a % sign on the front-end."

+Note: I have uploaded for you 2 CVs and one JD file (Job Description) file for you incase you need to test using them.